- Location: Arizona

 Keep in mind that whoever signs the permit application will also be required to sign when you apply for your driver's license.

-The permit is valid for one year.
+The permit is valid for 1 year.

 With the permit, you can start your driver training, either through an approved driving school or hy having other suitable adult supervision.